nao1215/sqly/website/content/dialects.md

 [{"salary_text":"120"}]
 ```

-Every example on this page uses `AS` for that reason.
-The internal name is not a
+Every example on this page uses `AS` for that reason: an explicit name is a
-promise: it is whatever the translation currently produces, and it can change
-without the query changing.
+promise the query makes, and it does not depend on how the expression is spelled.

 ## When to reach for something else